bbottema/simple-java-mail/02_CLI_DAEMON_IMPROVEMENT_PLAN/README.md

 - Phase 1 must finish before protocol or daemon runtime implementation begins.
 - Phase 2 is complete only when the same protocol passes over Unix-domain sockets and forced loopback fallback, with isolated per-user state and no SMTP behavior.
 - Phase 3 is complete only when one-shot and daemon execution share one executor, repeated sends reuse exactly one eligible Mailer, and ambiguous results cannot trigger automatic duplicate delivery.
-- Phase 4 is complete only when the portable routes pass on Windows, Linux, and macOS, the systemd example is proven, and published package-manager routes pass their real lifecycle tests.
+- Phase 4 is complete only when the portable routes pass, the systemd example is proven, and the one-time Homebrew and Chocolatey smoke checks pass.
-- Phase 5 is complete only when library bytecode remains Java 8, CLI bytecode is Java 17, portable and package-manager artifacts are inspected, and security and performance evidence is recorded.
+- Phase 5 is complete only when library and CLI bytecode baselines hold, portable and package-manager sources are inspected, and security and performance evidence is recorded.

 ## Out of scope